List: Churches, pro-life offices torched, vandalized by abortion activists since Supreme Court leak

 Wisconsin Family Action: Madison, Wisconsin

 Pictures of the vandalism, posted to Twitter by Alexander Shur of the Wisconsin State Journal showed the phrase “If abortions aren’t safe then you aren’t either” painted on an exterior wall of the facility and a fire-damaged office with books scattered across the floor.
-A group of pro-abortion activists who call themselves Jane’s Revenge claimed responsibility for the attack and vowed to engage in further vandalism and demanded that pro-life organizations disband.
+Jane’s Revenge claimed responsibility for the attack and vowed to engage in further vandalism.

 Loreto House: Denton, Texas